The OhioHealth Genetic Counseling Program

 - The risks, benefits, and limitations of genetic testing

-- Available screening and risk reduction options
+- Available screening and preventative options

 If you proceed with genetic testing, we will assist with the lab work and processing.

 Following your appointment, you and your referring physician will receive a detailed letter that summarizes the information discussed.
 At your request, we will send a copy of this letter to other physicians or family members.
-We can also help you write your own letter to family members to inform them of your results and any steps they should take.

-There are state and federal laws in place to protect you.
+No. There are state and federal laws in place to protect you.
 The Genetic Information Nondiscrimination Act (GINA) is a federal law passed in 2008.
-GINA applies to group health insurance plans and self-insurance plans.
+GINA applies to both group health insurance plans and self-insurance plans.

-What about disability and life insurance?
+What about disability and life insurance discrimination?